digdir/designsystemet/packages/react-old/README.md

 #### Legacy components

-If you are still using components prefix with `Legacy` you will also need to install the old tokens package.
+If you are still using components prefix with `Legacy` you will also need to install the old tokens package, [ @altinn/figma-design-tokens](https://www.npmjs.com/package/@altinn/figma-design-tokens).

 ```sh
 npm install @altinn/figma-design-tokens